andrewmoles2/python-enviroment/README.md

 What I describe here is something I consider good practice, in a way that this allows you to track the dependencies for your projects, and then upload your code to GitHub or copy it on a USB stick, and it will work on other computer with already installed Python and Conda.

-## Step 1: Install Conda
+## Step 1: Install Miniconda

 This simplifies Python version problems on posterior steps as it simplifies using a specific Python version.

-For example, the numba library needs Python version 3.7.0 to 3.11.0 and I have version 3.11.2, therefore the installation fails with an error message telling me that my Python version is not compatible.
+For example, transcription libraries such as `whisper` do not work with the most recent Python version, so creating an environment with Python 3.8.0 guarantees it will work.
+This happens because `whisper` depends on the `numba` library, which requires Python version 3.7.0 to 3.11.0 and I my Ubuntu version ships Python 3.11.2.
+Therefore, without creating an environment the installation fails with an error message telling me that my Python version is not compatible.

 Go to https://docs.conda.io/en/latest/miniconda.html and download the latest version for your system.
+I prefer to install Miniconda because it is a lightweight version of Anaconda.
+The difference is that Miniconda uses around 200 MB on disk, and Anaconda around 3 GB.
+For most common tasks, you do not need the full Anaconda, and you can always install the parts that you need to run your project.

-I am using Ubuntu, and this is also tested with Red Hat, for both systems we can install without root privileges.
+I am using Ubuntu, and this is also tested with Red Hat.
+For both systems we can install Miniconda without root privileges.

 ```bash
 ~ $ bash ~/Downloads/Miniconda3-latest-Linux-x86_64.sh
 ```

-Install to the default folder, and when the installer asks you "Do you wish the installer to initialize Miniconda3 by running conda init?" select "yes".
+Install Miniconda to the default folder, and when the installer asks you "Do you wish the installer to initialize Miniconda3 by running conda init?" select "yes".

-Close the terminal, re-open it, and then paste this command:
+Close the terminal, re-open it, and then paste this command to avoid that every time you open the terminal it activates the base environment:

 ```bash
 ~ $ conda config --set auto_activate_base false
 ```

-The reason for the last command is to avoid that every time you open the terminal it activates an environment like this:
+Close the terminal again, re-open it, and check that the prompt does *not* look like this:

 ```bash
 (base) ~ $